SMART Talks is a live event, open to the public as a way of connecting and showcasing the vast range of research taking place within The Network.

 Date: October 8, 2021

-Dr. Kim Adams presents an overview of the user-centred design techniques used in creating and implementing assistive technology to accomplish patient-driven goals.
+User-centred design techniques in creating and implementing assistive technology to accomplish patient-driven goals.
 It covers access technologies from manual to brain control interfaces and output devices from computers to robots.

 Date: September 10, 2021

 An effective patient-specific treatment model identifies which treatment has the best chance of success for each individual patient, based on all available information about that patient.
-Here, we consider the task of learning such models – in general, a learned combination of many features that collectively predict the outcome – from a labeled dataset describing earlier patients, and their outcomes.
-Dr. Russ Greiner introduces the relevant ideas using real-world medical examples, and explains how this machine-learning approach differs from the task of finding individual biomarkers.
+Here, we consider the task of learning such models—in general, a learned combination of many features that collectively predict the outcome— from a labeled dataset describing earlier patients, and their outcomes.
+Dr. Greiner introduces the relevant ideas using real-world medical examples, and explains how this machine-learning approach differs from the task of finding individual biomarkers.

 July 9, 2021

-Alexandra Ouellette-Zuk (PI: Dr. Craig Chapman) and Thea Wang (PI: Dr. Pierre Boulanger).
-Human Computer Interaction explore the use of virtual reality with proxy haptic in open surgical skills training and the translation of computerized reach-tracking assessment to portable devices for the study of human decision making.
+Human Computer Interaction explores the use of virtual reality with proxy haptic in open surgical skills training and the translation of computerized reach-tracking assessment to portable devices for the study of human decision making.

 May 14, 2021